 NEW PROGRAM TO LAUNCH IN AUGUST OF 2020 WITH AN EXPECTED FIRST COHORT OF UP TO 25 STUDENTS

 He and his colleague, Takahashi, will clearly be a major draw in a program aimed at early-career students direct from their undergraduate studies or those with less than three years of work experience.
 The initial program will launch in August of 2020 and run through May of 2021.
-Students will attend classes from Thursday evening through Saturday each week, getting training in all aspects of asset management, including investment theory, factor investing, and risk management, with a core focus on forward-looking quantitative methods and new technologies emerging in the fast-developing field.
+Students will attend classes from Thursday evening through Friday each week, getting training in all aspects of asset management, including investment theory, factor investing, and risk management, with a core focus on forward-looking quantitative methods and new technologies emerging in the fast-developing field.
 When the program was first announced, the school planned to have Saturday classes but SOM decided to alter the format to make the program accessible to working professionals.

 SOM initially expects a cohort of between 20 and 25 students, with a steady-state enrollment of 50 to 60.
 Those candidates will be taught the application of data science and quantitative techniques to investment decisions.
 The course of study will emphasize the goals of investment management, including fiduciary responsibility and ethics, as well as investment performance.